Sunday, July 29, 2018

 Aesthetics

 Visually, this is one heck of a looker.
-A beautiful game with stunning landscapes, raster backdrops and many different spooky sprites.
+A beauty with stunning landscapes, raster backdrops and many different spooky sprites.
 The level of artwork is impressive and I dare anyone to say otherwise.
 Scrolling is responsive and smooth for an STf game but a part of me cannot help but wonder why they didn't push the boat out for some level of STe support.

 Like the visuals, the sonix doesn't disappoint thanks to the great chiptunes by Jose Martin.
 The sound effects are nice yet nothing remarkable, but, they do their job.
 Yeah, it's the music that works wonders.
 Absolutely superb.